Patients’ rights: what you are entitled to

 What are patients’ rights?

-As a patient, you have certain rights vis-à-vis those giving you treatment.
-So you can not only insist on these rights vis-à-vis doctors or institutions such as hospitals and care homes.
-Your patient rights also apply vis-à-vis other people working in the health system, such as alternative practitioners, midwives, and psychotherapists.
+You can not only assert these rights vis-à-vis doctors or institutions such as hospitals and care homes, they also apply vis-à-vis other healthcare professionals, such as alternative practitioners, midwives and psychotherapists.

 For example, as a patient you are entitled